-We believe that every student needs a place to belong, to engage in meaningul learning and be empowered to serve others.
+We believe that every student needs a place to belong, to engage in meaningful learning, and to be empowered to serve others.
 At TDChristian, we surround our students with a staff and teachers who love the Lord, are passionate about their responsibilities, and desire the best for their students.

-Together, with families, and our larger community, we provide Christian education so that our students learn for service in the light of God's Word.
-Our desire is to help them grow in empathy, respect and discernment.
-We trust God to bless our efforts as learners - as we go about our daily tasks as students, educators, parents and/ or guardians.
+Together, with families and our larger community, we provide Christian education so that our students learn for service in the light of God's Word.
+Our desire is to help every student to grow in empathy, respect, and discernment.
+We trust God to bless our efforts as learners as we go about our daily tasks as students, educators, parents or guardians.

-On behalf of the Staff and Board, William Groot, Principal
+On behalf of the Staff and Board,

+William Groot, Principal